 Mental health nurses treat a wide variety of ages, from children to older adults.

-Above all, the psych nurse works with a team of case managers, social workers, and psychiatrists to help create treatment and discharge plans.
+Above all, the psych nurse works with a team of case managers, social workers, and psychiatrists to help carry out treatment and discharge plans.

 What are psychiatric nurse duties?

-There are two types of psychiatric nurses: registered nurse (RN) or psychiatric nurse practitioner (PNP).
-The psychiatric duties that a nurse performs day-to-day depend on their role, though many duties of an RN and PNP overlap.
+There are two types of psychiatric nurses: registered nurse (RN) or Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The psychiatric duties that a nurse performs day-to-day depend on their role, though many duties of an RN and PMHNP overlap.

 On any given day, a psych nurse might: